 iii.
 There is no known catalyst that’s driven excessive price appreciation

 iv.
-You’ve done your research and understand the potential, and the risks
+You’ve done your research and understand the potential, and the risks.

 3) Sell Losers with Discipline:

 a.
-Generally, sell …
+Generally, sell when …

 i.
 Anticipated growth catalysts are unlikely to materialize

 iii.
-Fundamentals suggest value trap
+Fundamentals suggest value traps

 iv.
 Industry growth trends break down

 v.
-Stock is down 25% to 30% from entry point
+A stock is down 25% to 30% from your entry point.

 4) Sell Winners with Discipline: